A Brief Discussion of Research vs. Results, and Why Everything Old is New Again

 To give you an example of being not-that-wrong, let’s look at training for fat loss.
 For years, coaches have fought against the idea that doing exercises with high reps with lighter weights get you shredded.
 That idea is often put forth as one of the greatest myths to come out of the Golden Age—and that’s fair.
 In the truest sense, it isn’t accurate; however, it’s not exactly false—just incomplete.

 Doing a traditional bodybuilding routine with high reps with low weight isn’t going to get you shredded; but if you take it a step further and set up the exercises in a circuit, you’ve got something that looks very similar to what we now call metabolic resistance training, which those selfsame coaches laud as one of the most effective training methodologies for fat loss.

 Can we say unequivocally that 40 years ago, bodybuilders weren’t using circuits, or keep their rest periods short?
 Of course not.
 But that didn’t stop people from criticizing the entire idea.
 A small tweak to something that we once considered foolish, and you have the foundation to nearly every fat loss program available these days.
 Oh, and, yeah—we’ve got studies to back that up.

-Still not convinced that observation is enough to push progress, or that bodybuilders have been right for a long time?
+Still not convinced that observation is enough to push progress, or that bodybuilders and weightlifters have been right for a long time?

 As early as the 1950’s, bodybuilders have been staunch in the notion that varying exercises and body positions can target distinct areas of individual muscles, preferentially recruiting fibers of a specific area during the movements—that rotating a dumbbell during a curl would activate the lateral more, or that leaning forward during dips shifted focus to the chest.